fhinkel/InteractiveShell/Readme.md

 ## Purpose

 A node.js webserver that serves an interactive Macaulay2 shell.
+Security is provided by starting every Macaulay2 process in its own schroot.
+We recommend starting the webserver from inside a virtual box for added security.

 [Macaulay2](http://www.macaulay2.com) is a software system devoted to supporting research in algebraic geometry and commutative algebra, whose creation has been funded by the National Science Foundation since 1992.